 Breeze Airways was revealed in early 2020

 In February 2020 it was revealed that Neeleman’s new airline would be known as Breeze Airways.
 Breeze Airways’ livery is an interesting one — on the one hand it’s unique and stands out, while on the other hand it already looks kind of outdated to me.

 As mentioned above, Breeze Airways was supposed to commence operations in 2020, though understandably the pandemic has delayed things a bit.
 Even though many believe a recovery will take years, Breeze still plans to launch flights soon.
 The airline will primarily be focused on leisure domestic flying, which is a type of travel that has almost entirely recovered domestically.

 The airline will put tickets on sale as of May 21, and then we’ll see when flights actually launch — I’d expect it to be within several weeks.

 Just for some context on Breeze’s previous plans up until this point:

 - Breeze was initially going to start with charter services, but given that there’s less demand for charter flights (especially with sports teams), this no longer makes sense

 - Breeze already has its first planes, and has been hiring pilots and flight attendants (more on that below, because it has been controversial)

-- Breeze has now been granted final approval to operate scheduled flights, so the airline can start selling tickets any day now
+- Breeze has been granted final approval to operate scheduled flights, so the airline can start selling tickets

-- The airline has already started employee training, suggesting that operations are imminent
+- The airline has already started employee training, so operations are imminent

 Breeze Airways’ initial route plans